Tuhkis/cPhyc.h/README.md

 A C header-only library that provides rudimentary AABB collisions.
 <br>
 # Usage
 Just copy the header into your project and include it and define `CPHYC_IMPL` with your include.
 It's documented in the cPhyc.h file.
+The C api is prefixed with `cph_` and the C++ api is in the namespace `cph`.